Vonage/vivid/docs/installation.md

 ### Get started with our services and components

-###### There are just a few steps to perform to get Vivid eco-system up and running within a hosting application.
+###### There are just a few steps to perform to get Vivid ecosystem up and running within a hosting application.
 This guide explains how to do it and describes possible 'gotchas' along the way.

 ![Installation](assets/images/installation.svg)